The following is summarized from the website of the Connecticut Department of Motor Vehicles: http://www.ct.gov/dmv/site/default.asp

 HOW TO OBTAIN A LEARNER’S PERMIT: Applicants need to be 16 years old before they can apply for a Learner’s Permit.
 A parent, court-appointed legal guardian, or spouse over the age of 18 must accompany the applicant or provide a notarized 2D Certificate of Parental Consent:(www.ct.gov/dmv/LIB/dmv/20/29/2-D.pdf).
 To obtain a new learner’s permit you will need to provide valid/unexpired, original documents or certified copies.
 For more information go to: http://www.ct.gov/dmv/lib/dmv/selectct/selectid_accpt_docs3.pdf .
 Applicants will be required to pay a fee and take a knowledge and a vision examination.
 The Connecticut Driver’s Manual (www.ct.gov/dmv/cwp/view.asp?a=2594&q=245446) should be studied and the Guide to Passing Your Driving Test (www.ct.gov/dmv/LIB/dmv/20/29/pass.pdf) should be read prior to taking the test.
 New permit holders need at least 40 hours of behind the wheel training before applying for their driver’s license.
 They must also complete an eight hour safe driving course.
 Also, parents or legal guardians are required to complete a two hour class with the permit holder concerning teen driving laws.
 For the entire time a driver holds a learner’s permit, he or she may not have any passengers except for a licensed driving instructor or one person who is providing instruction and is at least 20 years old, has held a driver’s license for four or more consecutive years and whose license has not been suspended during the four year prior to training.
 Parents or legal guardians can accompany the instructor.

 HOW TO OBTAIN A CONNECTICUT DRIVER’S LICENSE: Applicants must schedule an appointment to take a driver’s license test.
+Beginning in spring 2017 DMV will mail a new photo image license to all qualified applicants.
 The following documents are needed at the time of the test:

 Applicants must pay a license fee and supply an insured and registered vehicle for the test.
 The examination consists of an eye test, a knowledge test, and a road test.
-A driver’s license is issued on successful completion of the tests.
 If the applicant does not pass the tests, they can re-schedule a new examination for a later date.

 HOW NEW RESIDENTS OBTAIN A DRIVER’S LICENSE: New residents of Connecticut have 30 days to obtain a Connecticut driver’s license.
 They must possess an out-of-state driver’s license that is currently valid or has not expired more than 2 years.
 At the time of application, the following documents must be presented:

-HOW TO RENEW A DRIVER’S LICENSE: Driver’s licenses can be renewed up to 120 days prior to the current driver’s license expiring.
+HOW TO RENEW A DRIVER’S LICENSE: Driver’s licenses renewals are done only 60 days in advance of the expiration date.
 License renewals must be done in person at a local DMV branch, satellite office, or photo license center.
 Regular driver’s licenses can also be renewed at American Automobile Association (AAA) offices.
 Licenses are renewed for a six-year period with a $72 fee.
 Individuals ages 65 or older have the option of renewing their licenses for two years.

 The Connecticut DMV has a new program called the Real ID program.
 Further information can be found on the DMV website: www.ct.gov/dmv/cwp/view.asp?a=4078&q=477742.